davew-msft/2019AzureMigrateYourApps/Lab1-MigrateYourData/README.md

 In many cases you need to create a resource that has a unique name.
 The easiest way to do this is to create a prefix that you can append to the front of the standard resource names.
 As an exmple, Bill needs a unique prefix so he decided to use his name and the last four digits of his phone number.
 So, his prefix is 'Bill3367'.
 Any resources that need to be unique he can now put this in front of the standard name and it should be unique.
 Come up with a prefix you can use for all the labs.

+Whenever you see <prefix> in the labs, preplace that with the prefix you come up with.

 ### Setup 1 - Create SQL VM

 1. Login to the Azure Portal http://portal.azure.com